Římov (České Budějovice District): Sights

 The most important monument is the pilgrimage complex with the Church of the Holy Spirit and Loreto Chapel of Santa Casa.
-The centre of the area is the Loreto chapel, surrounded by ambits with baroque and rococo wall paintings and a set of lunette paintings that depict important pilgrimage sites in the Czech Republic.
+The centre of the area is the Loreto chapel, surrounded by ambits with Baroque and Rococo wall paintings and a set of lunette paintings that depict important pilgrimage sites in the Czech Republic.
 The Church of the Holy Spirit was built in the early Baroque style in 1697.
 A tall prismatic belfry was added to it in 1891.
 The pilgrimage complex is protected as a national cultural monument.

-The decoration of the set of 25 Passion chapels, which forms the Way of the Cross, is also protected as a national cultural monument.
+The decoration of the set of 25 Passion chapels, which forms the Stations of the Cross, is also protected as a national cultural monument.
 Their value is due to their age and unusual scale, and their connection with the tradition of the pilgrimage site.
 The authorship of most of them is unknown.